Rui Hachimura is discovering new facets of his game after an extended absence

 The forward’s next big leap will be more mental than physical — he must learn NBA personnel better.

-“Not only knowing his matchup, but knowing all four, five spots,” Unseld said.
+“Not only knowing his matchup but knowing all four, five spots,” Unseld said.
 “Because if we’re switching, you’re going to have a new matchup every possession.”

 Hachimura is comfortable now after his late start to the year.
-He has his pregame routine in place, his teammates have fallen into their familiar routines of encouraging him to be even more aggressive on offense given his three-point outburst.
-The Wizards are enjoying the new dimension his three-point shooting brings to the second unit and are confident they’ll be able to use his versatility on both ends of the court, even as roles on the roster shift thanks to the arrival of Kristaps Porzingis.
+He has his pregame routine in place, and his teammates are encouraging him to be even more aggressive on offense given his three-point outburst.
+The Wizards are enjoying the new dimension his long-range shooting brings to the second unit and are confident they will be able to use his versatility on both ends of the court, even as roles on the roster shift thanks to the arrival of Kristaps Porzingis.

 But mostly, they’re happy to see his confidence after a trying year.

-“Every game I feel like he’s gotten better,” Bradley Beal said.
-“He’s not doing anything out of the ordinary, he plays hard, does his job, and he competes.
+“Every game I feel like he’s gotten better,” guard Bradley Beal said.
+“He’s not doing anything out of the ordinary.
+He plays hard, does his job and he competes.
 That’s all you can always ask out of Rui.”